wbolster/dotfiles/docker/README.rst

 keyboard shortcut to detach
 ===========================

-by default docker uses ``ctrl-p`` is used, which is annoying, since it’s also used to navigate readline history, e.g. in a shell.
+by default docker uses ``ctrl-p``, which is annoying, since it’s also used to navigate readline history, e.g. in a shell.

 in ``~/.docker/config.json``::